Displaying 1 - 15 of 15

 Scholarship Chair, Membership Chair, Executive Committee

 Libby is an artist, a wife, a mother of three, a mother-in-law to one and a grandmother to one sweet little girl.
 Learning how to create a mosaic opened a channel in her life that she never dreamt could have happened when she took her first mosaic class.
 Creating has taught her so much about herself and how she walks through life.
-As a board member Libby continues to document the conference processes and every board's tasks, jobs and responsibilities; chairs the Scholarship Committee and is on the Executive Board of the SAMA Board of Trustees.
+As a board member Libby continues to document the conference processes and every board's tasks, jobs and responsibilities; is Membership Chair, chairs the Scholarship Committee and and is on the Executive Board of the SAMA Board of Trustees.

 Fundraising Chair, Strategic Planning

 Member at Large

 Nida Khalil is a self-taught mosaic artist with a rich and diverse background of creativity who through trial and error has worked herself into the world of mosaic art and continues to grow as an artist.
 She was elected onto the Board of Trustees for the Society of American Mosaic Artists (SAMA) in April 2013 and by the end of that year, named Membership Director of SAMA.